 So get excited, have some fun reading the Court’s Order regarding last year’s Mistrial (and unfortunate mishaps!), and get started refreshing your Mock Trial skills for this year’s competition!

 The virtual TN State Mock Trial competition will take place the week of March 15-20, 2021.

 Grant Opportunities for Teams

 Map of Competition Districts

 The state is divided into 14 districts and organized preliminary district competitions.
 For 2021, the 14 districts have been divided into 3 grand divisions of the State; West, Middle and East.
 Grand divisions will host preliminary rounds.
 Winners of the grand division competitions will advance to State competition.
-Download a list of districts or a map of the districts.
+Download a list of districts or a map of the Districts and Grand Divisions.

 Structure of Competition Rounds